Digital euro: what, why and how?

 Money as a public good

-As more and more people pay for their purchases online, cash may well disappear in the long run.
+As more and more people pay for their purchases online cash may well disappear in the long run.
 In times of crisis, however, people tend to withdraw more cash.
-We would also like to give people the option to do this digitally in the future.
-A digital euro would make this possible, and would also ensure money remains a public good.
+We wish to offer that public facility in the future, and we could do so in the form of a digital euro.
+This ensures that money remains a public good.